By Nava Atlas | On | Comments (0)

 Nella Larsen (April 13, 1891 –March 30, 1964), was an American author born Nellie Walker in Chicago was an American author associated with the Harlem Renaissance movement.
-Her body of writing, but is considered one of the most influential voices of the Harlem Renaissance.
+Her body of writing, but is considered one of the most respected voices of the Harlem Renaissance.
 She went on to be the first black woman to graduate from library school and to receive the Guggenheim Fellowship for creative writing.
 The theme of her life, and in effect, her work, was a sense of never belonging — not to any community, nor even to an immediate family.